-During dinner we learn that Baby is entering Mount Holyoke College in the fall to study economics of underdeveloped countries.
-She plans to enlist in the Peace Corps, while Lisa wants to be an interior decorator.
+During dinner we learn that Baby is enrolled in Mount Holyoke College to study economics of developing countries.
+She plans to enlist in the Peace Corps, while Lisa aspires to be an interior decorator.
 Max introduces the girls to his grandson, Neil (Lonny Price), who is studying hotel management at Cornell and is Entertainment Director at the resort.
 While Baby reluctantly dances with Neil, Tito Suarez (Charles Honi Coles) tap dances and leads the resort's band in a foxtrot.
 To impress Baby, Neil tells her he's going to Mississippi with a couple of the busboys on a Freedom Ride.

 The next day, Baby confronts Robbie and tries to get him to give Penny $250 for an abortion.
-When the arrogant and womanizing Robbie rebuffs her, she warns him to stay away from her and her sister or she'll have him fired.
-Baby throws a pitcher of water on him.
+When the arrogant and womanizing Robbie rebuffs her, she warns him to stay away from her and her sister or she'll have him fired, after which she throws a pitcher of water on him.

 Baby goes to her father and reminds him that he has always told her if she knows someone is in trouble, she should help.
 She asks him for $250, but doesn't tell him why she needs it.
 After a few questions, her father gives her the money.

 Later that evening, Baby returns to the place where the staff dirty dances, finds Penny, and presents her with the money.
 At first, Penny refuses.
-Billy tells Baby that he can only get Penny an appointment with a doctor the following Thursday, the day Penny and Johnny are booked to dance at the Sheldrake, another area hotel a short distance away.
+Billy tells Baby that he can only get Penny an appointment with a doctor the following Thursday, the day Penny and Johnny are booked to dance at the Sheldrake, another Catskills hotel.
 If they cancel, they'll lose an entire season's pay.

 Although she has very little dance experience, Baby volunteers to fill in for Penny, and Johnny eventually agrees to teach her Penny's moves.
-They begin with a mambo, to a short excerpt from an unnamed Latin song, then the Surfaris' recording of 'Wipe Out'.
-Over the next week, Baby takes the dance lessons from Johnny.
-Progress is slow, but with Johnny's patient teaching and Penny's assistance, Baby begins to catch on.
+They begin with a mambo, to a short excerpt from an unnamed Latin song, then the Surfaris' recording of 'Wipeout'.
+Over the next week, Baby takes dance lessons from Johnny.
+Progress is slow, but with Johnny's patient instruction and Penny's assistance, Baby begins to catch on.

 When Johnny and Baby get back to Kellerman's, Billy informs them that Penny's abortion was botched by a quack.
 When Baby sees Penny in agonizing pain, she runs to get her father, who treats Penny and asks who is responsible for Penny, and Johnny says he is, which Dr. Houseman mistakenly assumes means that Johnny got Penny pregnant.

-After saving Penny's life and forbidding Baby from having anything further to do with "those people", Baby defies her father and goes directly to Johnny's cabin ('These Arms of Mine' playing in the background) and apologizes for the way her father reacted.
+After saving Penny's life, then forbidding Baby from having anything further to do with "those people", Baby defies her father and goes directly to Johnny's cabin ('These Arms of Mine' playing in the background) and apologizes for the way her father behaved.
 Johnny tells Baby she's brave.
 She demurs, saying she was scared of never feeling for the rest of her life the way she feels when shes with him.
 When the record changes to 'Cry to Me', she asks him to dance with her, which turns into a dance of seduction... leading to Baby and Johnny having sex.

-Later she tracks Johnny down in Penny's room; 'You Don't Own Me' is playing in the background.
+Later Baby tracks Johnny down in Penny's room; 'You Don't Own Me' is playing in the background.
 Robbie comes by, sees them, assumes Johnny is having sex with Baby, and makes a snide remark about having picked the wrong sister.
-Johnny, furious at Robbie for getting Penny pregnant and abandoning her, beats him up.
+Furious at Robbie for getting Penny pregnant and abandoning her, Johnny beats Robbie up.

 At a rehearsal for the final night talent show, Lisa rehearses a pitiful hula number (un-named song), during which one of the women guests, Vivian, tells Johnny she's arranged "something for the two of them" that evening.
 A few minutes later, Vivian's husband, who plans to play cards all weekend, offers Johnny a sizable tip to give his wife some extra dance lessons, but Johnny declines, saying he's all booked up for the weekend, at which Vivian is annoyed, but does nothing about it then.

-Later that evening, Lisa walks down the path toward the employee cabins, intending to allow Robbie to finally make love to her (we hear 'Yes' on the soundtrack.)
-When she reaches Robbie's cabin, there is a towel hanging on the doorknob, which she does not recognize as a staff signal for "Do Not Disturb".
+Later that evening, Lisa walks toward the employee cabins, intending to allow Robbie to finally make love to her (we hear 'Yes' on the soundtrack.)
+When she reaches Robbie's cabin, there is a towel hanging on the doorknob, which she does not recognize as a staff signal for "Do not disturb".
 First she knocks, then she enters, where she finds Robbie in bed with Vivian.

-The next morning at breakfast, Max tells the Housemans that someone stole Vivian's husband's wallet from his jacket while he was playing poker some time between 1:30am and 4:00am.
+The next morning at breakfast, Max tells the Housemans that someone stole Vivian's husband's wallet from his jacket while he was playing poker some time between 1:30 and 4:00 a.m.
 Johnny is the prime suspect, as Vivian reported him in the vicinity at the time.
-Baby protests that she knows Johnny didn't do it, and to save him from being fired, confesses that she was with him in his cabin all night.... even though she knows her father will be angry.
+Baby protests that she knows Johnny didn't do it, and to save him from being fired, confesses that she was with him in his cabin all night, even though she knows her father will be angry.

-Johnny is eventually cleared of the theft charge when the police find the real thieves (an elderly couple named Mr. and Mrs. Schumacher) but he is still fired for having a relationship with a guest.
-Baby is distraught that Johnny got fired anyway, but he is proud of her for standing up for her principles and selfless act.
-Johnny and Baby say goodbye.
-Her loneliness is emphasized with 'She's Like the Wind' (sung by Patrick Swayze).
+While Johnny is eventually cleared of the theft charge when the police find the real thieves (an elderly couple named Mr. and Mrs. Schumacher), he is fired for having a relationship with a guest.
+Baby is distraught that Johnny got fired anyway, but he is proud of her for standing up for her principles and acting selflessly.
+Johnny and Baby say goodbye, her loneliness underscored with 'She's Like the Wind' (sung by Patrick Swayze).

-The resort's finale for the season starts with Neil leading the group in singing an alma mater song to Kellerman's (to the tune of 'Far Above Cayugas Waters').
+The resort's season finale begins with Neil leading the group in singing an anthem to Kellerman's (to the tune of 'Far Above Cayugas Waters').
 Baby and her parents are seated at a corner table.
 Lisa, dressed in her hula outfit, sings and dances.

-Dr. Houseman, who still views Robbie as a fine, upstanding medical student, presses an envelope on him, presumably containing a sizable check for his medical studies.
-Robbie thanks him, and expresses his appreciation for his understanding with the "Penny situation".
+Dr. Houseman, who still believes Robbie is a fine, upstanding medical student, presses an envelope on him, presumably containing a sizable check for his medical studies.
+Robbie thanks him, and expresses his appreciation for his handling the "Penny situation".
 Suddenly realizing it was Robbie who got Penny pregnant, Dr. Houseman grabs the envelope and stalks away.

-During another chorus of the song, Johnny returns, finds Baby, and after expressing the now most memorable line in the movie "nobody puts Baby in the corner", escorts her to the stage.
+During another chorus of the anthem, Johnny shows up, finds Baby, and after expressing the now most memorable line in the movie, "nobody puts Baby in the corner", escorts her to the stage.
 Dr. Houseman starts to object, but his wife restrains him.
-Johnny escorts Baby up onto the stage, interrupts the boring musical tribute to the resort, and announces that even though he's been fired, he always performs the last dance of the season.
+Once on stage, Johnny interrupts the boring musical tribute to the resort, and announces that even though he's been fired, he always performs the last dance of the season.
 He announces that his partner will be not only a great dancer, but someone who proved that there are people willing to stand up for other people no matter what it costs them.
-He introduces her as Frances, as she's no longer a baby; she's a young woman.
+He introduces her as Frances, as she's no longer a baby; she's a grown woman.